 Rothenburg ob der Tauber generously applies the medieval attractiveness with its jumble of finely restored half-timbered homes surrounded by robust ramparts.
 If the influxes of day visitors are any indicator, one would even conclude that it is too adorable for its own good.
 The key is to visit this historical wonderland either early in the morning or late in the evening when the last coaches have left and you can enjoy the romanticism all to yourself.

 Stuttgart, which got its name from being a stud farm in the tenth century, has developed into a major economic force.
 Since Gottfried Daimler initially experimented with internal combustion engines in the 1880s, the automobile industry has played a significant role in this.
 It should come as no surprise that the Mercedes-Benz and Porsche museums are popular with tourists.
-The city is renowned for its nightlife and upscale dining scene.
+The city is renowned for the spectacular Flammende Sterne (Flaming Stars) festival, for its nightlife and upscale dining scene.
 It is bordered by hills covered in vines and magnificent gardens.

 The Ancient Romans gushed about baden (bathing) in the healing waters of Baden-Baden, and since then, the spring-fed town hasn’t lost its charm.
 This upscale Black Forest spa town’s reputation has been enhanced by royalty and celebrities, yet its qualities stand on their own.
 This is a nice-looking, nice-living town with immaculate belle époque houses, sculpture-strewn gardens, cupola-topped spas, and posh shops and restaurants.
 It is tucked away at the foot of heavily forested hills.